-Visual COBOL Co-existing with Earlier Micro Focus Products on page 17
+Visual COBOL Coexisting with Earlier Micro Focus Products on same machine.

-Some additional configuration is required to ensure Visual COBOL and Net Express or Studio Enterprise Edition work properly when installed on the same machine.
+Some additional configuration is required to ensure Visual COBOL and Net Express or Studio Enterprise Edition work properly when installed on the

 Some features in earlier Micro Focus products are not available in Visual COBOL.
 However there are alternative techniques for many of these features.